Maratyszcza/NNPACK/README.md

 - x86-64 processor with AVX2 instruction set
   - NNPACK is optimized for Intel Skylake, but can run on Haswell & Broadwell processors too
   - SSE2 instruction set can be targeted using `--backend=psimd` or `--backend=scalar` configuration options, but for performance reasons it is not recommended for production use
+- ARMv7 processor with NEON instruction set
+  - VFP instruction set (including ARMv6 systems with VFPv2) can be targeted using `--backend=scalar` configuration option, but for performance reasons it is not recommended for production use.

 ### Cross-compilation options:
+- Android with x86/x86-64 (SSE2), ARMv7 with NEON, or ARM64 architecture
+- WebAssembly for next-generation Web browsers
+- Emscripten/Asm.js to run inside any modern Web browser
+- Portable Native Client to run inside Google Chrome (no packaging required)
 - Native Client (x86-64) to run as a packaged Google Chrome App
-- Portable Native Client to run inside Google Chrome (no packaging required)
-- Emscripten/Asm.js to run inside any modern Web browser
-- WebAssembly for next-generation Web browsers
-- Android with x86/x86-64 (SSE2), ARMv7 with NEON, or ARM64 architecture

 ## Features